 St Helena Island used to be a prison, but it’s now a heritage-listed national park.
 The name may sound familiar to you: it’s the name of an island in the South Atlantic Ocean where Napoleon, the French military leader, was imprisoned by the British until his death in 1821.
 When an aboriginal Australian named Napoleon was sent to a prison on an island near Brisbane a few years later in 1827, they renamed it St Helena.

 Tours are organised from Brisbane (see this page or this tour for example*).
-When you go there with your own boat, you can only access a small part of the island on the south west, where the pier is.
+When you go there with your own boat, you can only access a small part of the island in the southwest, where the pier is.
 You won’t be able to go to the ruins unless you book a tour (they can meet you on the island).

 Did you ever go sailing around Moreton Bay?
 Share your experience in the comments below!